KTVZ: History

-KTVZ went on-the-air November 6, 1977, at 12 p.m.
+KTVZ went on-the-air at noon on November 6, 1977, as the first broadcast television station in Central Oregon.
 It was started by former owners Ray Johnson of KMED-AM-TV (now KTVL) in Medford and C. Howard Lane from KOIN-TV in Portland who formed Ponderosa Broadcasting, Inc. The station has always been an NBC affiliate but also began to carry CBS programming on a secondary basis.
 It continued to air CBS programming until 1988.
 Efforts to carve out Deschutes County from the Portland television market began in 1980.
 By fall 1981, Nielsen formed the newly created Bend DMA.
 Sierra Cascade Communications sold the station to Stainless Broadcasting Company in 1986 which later became known as Northwest Broadcasting in 1997 based in Spokane, Washington.

 In 2002, Northwest Broadcasting sold KTVZ to the News-Press & Gazette Company.
 By 2006, they added more network affiliations to the growing Central Oregon area when The CW was added as a second digital channel.
 In late 2006, it was announced that Meredith would sell KFXO to the News-Press & Gazette Company which occurred on May 24, 2007.
 BendBroadband filed a petition with Federal Communications Commission (FCC) to block the proposed sale but it still went through.
 KQRE-LP was originally a repeater of KTVZ.
 In January 2007, that station completed a transmitter move that brought it closer to Bend making the rebroadcast redundant.
 The station then began airing Telemundo's schedule.